island-is/island.is/libs/testing/nest/README.md

 # Testing Nest

-This library helps developers set up a Nest.js application for testing.
-The test server can be used for unit or integration/functional tests by applying different hooks, such as the `useDatabase` hook.
+This library aids in setting up a Nest.js application for testing, supporting unit or integration/functional tests with various hooks, like `useDatabase`.

 ## Test Server

 ### Usage

-`testServer` requires the project's `AppModule` to build the Nest.js Application graph.
-Configure your test server with desired hooks and overrides.
+`testServer` needs the project's `AppModule` to configure the Nest.js application graph.
+Set up your test server with desired hooks and overrides:

 ```typescript
 const app: TestApp = await testServer({ appModule: AppModule })
 ```

-Set up `testServer` in `beforeAll`, `beforeEach`, or within a test.
-Remember to clean up by calling:
+Initialize `testServer` in `beforeAll`, `beforeEach`, or within a test.
+Clean up with:

 ```typescript
 await app.cleanUp()